SanneBerends/LAMAS/docs/index.markdown

 Kripke model, a player can be certain to win when it calls 'Bever'.

-This report contains the rules of the original game, the simplifications that were made, details about the implementation, the formal modal, an example run and finally a conclusion.
+This report contains the rules of the original game, the simplifications that were made, details about the implementation, the formal modal, an example run and finally a discussion.

 ![Beverbende game, taken from https://www.intertoys.nl/beverbende](/images/beverbende_overview.jpeg)